-Monitoring fish communities in WOC and major tributaries continued in 2013.
-Fish community surveys were conducted at 11 sites in the WOC watershed in the fall and 10 sites in the spring.
+Monitoring fish communities in WOC and major tributaries continued in 2014.
+Fish community surveys were conducted at 11 sites in the WOC watershed in the spring and 10 sites in the fall.
 Streams located near or within the city of Oak Ridge (Mill Branch and Brushy Fork) were also sampled as reference sites each season.

-In WOC, the fish community continued to be degraded in 2013 compared with communities in reference streams, with sites closest to outfalls within the ORNL campus having lower species richness (number of species) (Fig. 5.37), fewer pollution-sensitive species, more pollution-tolerant species, and elevated density (number of fish per square meter) compared with similar-sized reference streams.
-Generally, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls also remained impacted in 2013 relative to reference streams or upstream sites.
+In WOC, the fish community continued to be degraded in 2014 compared with communities in reference streams, with sites closest to outfalls within the ORNL campus having lower species richness (number of species) (Fig. 5.34), fewer pollution-sensitive species, more pollution-tolerant species, and elevated density (number of fish per square meter) of pollution-tolerant species compared with similar-sized reference streams.
+Generally, the fish communities in tributary sites adjacent to and downstream of ORNL outfalls also remained impacted in 2014 relative to reference streams or upstream sites.

-Fig. 5.37.
+Fig. 5.34.
 Fish species richness (number of species) in upper White Oak Creek and lower Melton Branch compared with two reference streams (Brushy Fork and Mill Branch).
 (BFK = Brushy Fork kilometer; MBK = Mill Branch kilometer; MEK = Melton Branch kilometer; and WCK = White Oak Creek kilometer.)

-A project to introduce fish species that were not historically found in the WOC watershed but exist in similar systems on ORR was initiated in 2008 by stocking six such native species.
-Reproduction has been noted for five of the species, and several species have expanded their range downstream from initial introduction sites to establish new reproducing populations.
+A project to introduce fish species that were not found in the WOC watershed but exist in similar systems on ORR and may have historically existed in WOC was initiated in 2008 by stocking six such native species.
+Reproduction has been noted for five of the species, and several species have expanded their ranges downstream from initial introduction sites to establish new reproducing populations.
 In general, introduced species have had more difficulty establishing populations at upstream sites in both WOC and Melton Branch, and as a result, introductions to supplement the small populations of these fish species are continuing at sites on the main ORNL campus.
+These introductions have enhanced species richness in the watershed and illustrate the capacity of this stream to support increased diversity, which seems to be limited significantly upstream by impassible barriers such as dams, weirs, and culverts.